cyberbush/Pong/README.md

-# Pong
+# Pong game
-This project was built using Qt Creator!
+This game was built using QT Creator!